Skip to Content

 You can designate these members, but it’s best to get volunteers because those people will be the most passionate and engaged in making your green team work.

-Once you have a good group in place, decide how many times you’ll meet.
+Once you have your green dream team in place, decide how many times you’ll meet.
 Establishing commitment and meeting times is vital to actually seeing anything through.
+Then come up with some method of accountability, it’s easy to talk about sustainability in the workplace, but much harder to actually do it.

 There should be a strong sense of commitment from everyone in the group to show up and take the team seriously.